2015 WPSAF Emerging Artists Application

 The Winter Park Sidewalk Art Festival initiated the Emerging Artist Program in 1997.
 Our goal is to encourage participation in the world of outdoor festivals by providing the opportunity to experience the application process and the Festival at no cost to the emerging artists.

-The WPSAF Committee is seeking three participants for the 2014 Emerging Artist Program offered as part of The 55th Winter Park Sidewalk Art Festival™.
-The program is designed specifically for outstanding artists who have never exhibited or sold their work at an outdoor festival.
-Artists who are just beginning their careers in the art world are encouraged to apply.
+The WPSAF Committee is seeking three participants for the 2015 Emerging Artist Program offered as part of The 56th Winter Park Sidewalk Art Festival™.
+The Emerging Artist Program is designed specifically for outstanding new artists who are just beginning their careers in the art world and who have never exhibited or sold their work in a juried outdoor festival.

 Comments from former WPSAF Emerging Artists can be found below.